Nodez is a smart home solution that brings all of its equipment on the bus

 Windows 10 S laptops will start at $189 and ship this summer

-Nodez is a Turkish company that promises to turn your entire home into a smart home with a single, all-encompassing package.
+Nodez is a company that promises to turn your entire home into a smart home with a single, all-encompassing package.
 Their $196 product includes a little of everything including a smoke/CO2 detector, switches, and even a flood sensor.
 In all you get nine smart objects for the cost of one Nest product.

 The trick is that the team has reduced the cost of the network and all of the sensors considerably.
 The system uses Bluetooth Low Energy 5 and connects via IFTTT to the Internet, allowing you control switches based on various inputs.